Notice: Undefined offset: 4 in /www/clients/dododsondesigns.com/htdocs/wp-content/plugins/ultimate-social-media-plus/libs/sfsi_widget.php on line 1356

 Aging With Crackle

-If you love unusual finishes, you will love the texture on this piece.
-CLICK HERE TO SEE MORE!
+If you love unusual finishes, you will love the texture and design of this piece.
+CLICK HERE to see this fun makeover!

 Until the next project… xo, Do